-You may travel here by train (the station is a bit of a walk away) or by car.
+You may travel here by train (though the station is a bit of a walk away) or by car.

-With loads of picnic areas and a decent restaurant, the park is suited for a full day ... and large enough not to appear too crowded even on busy days (though there are some bottlenecks).
+With lots of picnic areas and a decent restaurant, the animal park is good for a full day outing and large enough not to appear too crowded even on busy days (though there are some bottlenecks).

 Tayto Park - the Pleasure Ground of the Potato Khan

-Situated near Ashbourne and within the Dublin commuter belt, Tayto Park is only really accessible by car and has proven very popular during its first seasons.
-It is now ranking amongst the ten most popular attractions in Ireland, and could lay claim to being Ireland's only "theme park".
+Situated near Ashbourne and within the Dublin commuter belt, Tayto Park is only really accessible by car and has proven very popular during its first few years of existence.
+It now ranks among the ten most popular attractions in Ireland, and could lay claim to being Ireland's only "theme park".

 The nucleus of the whole venture was a herd of American buffalo owned by Largo Foods, makers of the Tayto brand of potato crisps (and some buffalo flavored snacks).
 This was developed into a small theme park with extensive wildlife areas to explore.

 What makes Tayto Park unique is its inclusion of animals that you won't see at other zoos in Ireland.
-From ocelot to mountain lion, from raccoons to Buffalo, it very much has a North American theme (continued through a wigwam village and some interesting totem poles).
-The mundane meets the very exotic, and it works.
+From ocelot to mountain lion, from raccoons to Buffalo, it very much has a North American theme (continued through a questionably accurate portrayal of a teepee village and some interesting totem poles).

 Kids can go really wild on all sorts of activities but be warned that you may have to pay extra for some of them.